johnconradav/CS3380Fall17FinalProject/README.md

 3. John Conrad

 ### Description of Application
 This is a Dungeons and Dragons Character Sheet Application.
 It allows users to log in, create, and save character sheet data for a role playing board game.
-With the complexity of character sheets, it's a terrifying thought to lose one.
 With this app, users keep their character sheets stored in our online database, and they can access them from anywhere.
+Never lose a character sheet again!

 ### Schema for the Database
 #### Database 1 = Characters